-The applicant must submit the following items to IHCDA's Real Estate Production Coordinator
+The applicant must submit the following items to IHCDA's Real Estate Production Coordinator:

-- Via IHCDA's Syncplicity site: - One completed copy of the HOME application forms. - All supporting documents required in the tabs.
+- Via IHCDA's OneDrive site: - One completed copy of the HOME/HTF application form. - All supporting documents required in the tabs.
 Please submit this information as separate, labeled PDF documents under the required labeled tabs.
-Do not send one PDF containing all of the supporting documentation. - Via hard copy: - One completed copy of the final application forms with original signatures. - Completed environmental review forms.
+Do not send one PDF containing all of the supporting documentation. - Signed Environmental Review Record (May be submitted as a PDF) - Via hard copy: - Application fee of \$250